 #3 Stuffed toys with washing instructions

-Place stuffed animals in a pillowcase and wash on gentle cycle in a washing machine.
+Place stuffed animals in a pillowcase and wash on a gentle cycle in a washing machine.
 Then, tumble dry on low heat.

 #4 Plastic toys